zizimio/zizimio/README.md

 ***
 - 🎓 I'm studying testing.
 - 🤔 I really like it and want to learn new technologies.
-- 🎮 As a hobby, I I'm fond of drawing and psychology.
+- 🎮 As a hobby, I'm fond of drawing and psychology.

 ### Tech Stack
 ***